-On October 4, 2016, we completed the IPO of our common stock, in which we issued and sold an aggregate of 4,830,000 shares of common stock (including 630,000 shares issued and sold on October 7, 2016 pursuant to the underwriters' exercise in full of their option to purchase additional shares) at a public offering price of \$9.00 per share.
+On October 4, 2016, we completed the IPO of our common stock, in which we issued and sold an aggregate of 4.8 million shares of common stock (including 630,000 shares issued and sold on October 7, 2016 pursuant to the underwriters' exercise in full of their option to purchase additional shares) at a public offering price of \$9.00 per share.
 We received net proceeds from the IPO of approximately \$36.0 million, after deducting underwriting discounts and commissions and offering expenses paid or payable by us of approximately \$4.4 million.
 The shares issued and sold in the IPO were registered under the Securities Act on a registration statement on Form S-1 (File No. 333-213469), as amended, and the final prospectus dated September 28, 2016 included in such registration statement, or the Prospectus.

-To date, we have used \$28.8 million of the net proceeds from the IPO, of which, \$4.5 million was used for contributions to our joint venture, FF Gene Biotech, in partial satisfaction of our contribution obligations under the cooperation agreement for the joint venture and \$24.3 million was used to fund the Company's operations.
-All other net proceeds from the IPO are invested in investment-grade and interest-bearing securities, such as money market accounts, certificates of deposit, commercial paper and guaranteed obligations of the U.S. government.
+To date, we have used \$28.8 million of the net proceeds from the IPO, of which, \$4.5 million was used for contributions to FF Gene Biotech prior to the FF Gene Biotech Acquisition and \$24.3 million was used to fund the Company's operations.
+All other net proceeds from sales of our common stock are invested in investment-grade and interest-bearing securities, such as equity securities, corporate bonds, municipal bonds, and U.S. government and U.S. agency debt securities.
 There has been no material change in the planned use of proceeds from the IPO from that described in the Prospectus.